Great Start Compensation Support Payment Program

 Definitions

-Funding period: The period when providers must meet all eligibility requirements of the Great Start Compensation program.
+Funding period: For each monthly Great Start Compensation round, the period when providers must meet all eligibility requirements of the Great Start Compensation program.

-Reported hours period: The period for which providers are asked to report the total hours they and/or their staff spent directly caring for children.
+Reported hours period: For each monthly Great Start Compensation round, the period for which providers are asked to report the total hours they and/or their staff spent directly caring for children.
 This period is always a full calendar month.

 10% increase lookback period: If providers received payment AND billed for hours during this period under the Child Care Assistance or Early Learning Scholarship programs, OR if providers are located in a Child Care Access Equity Area, they are awarded a 10% increase to their Great Start Compensation payment.